vlaate/SkyWatcherWiFi/README.md

 ![alt text](https://raw.githubusercontent.com/vlaate/SkyWatcherWiFi/master/circuit.png "SkyWatcher WiFi")

 You *will* void your mount's warranty if you use this, so this circuit schematic is provided WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL I BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE CIRCUIT.

+You can ask questions or provide feedback [here](https://www.cloudynights.com/topic/656206-diy-wifi-adapter-for-skywatcher-telescope-mounts/).